5.4 The Behavior of Confidence Intervals

 Ninety-five percent of all confidence intervals constructed in this way contain the true value of the population mean statistics exam score.
 Let’s compare the results:

 The 90% confidence interval is (67.18, 68.82), and the 95% confidence interval is (67.02, 68.98).
 The 95% confidence interval is wider.
-If you look at the graphs, you’ll see that the area 0.99 is larger than the area 0.90, so it makes sense that the 99% confidence interval is wider.
+If you look at the figure below, you’ll see that the area 0.99 is larger than the area 0.90, so it makes sense that the 95% confidence interval is wider.
 To be more confident that the confidence interval actually does contain the true value of the population mean for all statistics exam scores, it is necessary for the confidence interval to be wider.

-Finding the Error Bound
+Finding the Margin of Error

-• From the upper value for the interval, subtract the sample mean, or
+- From the upper value for the interval, subtract the sample mean, or

-• From the upper value for the interval, subtract the lower value, then divide the difference by two.
+- From the upper value for the interval, subtract the lower value, then divide the difference by two.

 Finding the Sample Mean

-• Average the upper and lower endpoints of the confidence interval.
+- Average the upper and lower endpoints of the confidence interval.

 Notice that there are two methods to perform each calculation.
 You can choose the method that is easier to use with the information you know.